ebadi/esmini-pybind11-dev3/README.md

 	# cmake --build . --config Release --target install

 cd ..
-pip install ./esmini-pybind11
+pip3 install ./esmini-pybind11
 ```

 Trying the library:

 ```
-python ./esmini-pybind11/tests/roadmanager.py
+python3 ./esmini-pybind11/tests/roadmanager.py
-python ./esmini-pybind11/tests/esmini.py
+python3 ./esmini-pybind11/tests/esmini.py
-python ./esmini-pybind11/tests/scenarioplayer.py
+python3 ./esmini-pybind11/tests/scenarioplayer.py
 ```

 ## Development build:
 The method above uses prebuilt bindings.
 To generate bindings you can use one of the following methods.
 Some functions need to be commented out before it is being used.
-Just clone this repository and pip install.
+Just clone this repository and pip3 install.
 Note the `--recursive` option which is needed for the pybind11 submodule and then choose one of the following options :
 #### Option 1: Build bindings inside the Docker

 ```